-- Of course this means that either you’ll have to start that job earlier, or get more time from your customer.
+- Of course, this means that either you’ll have to start that job earlier or get more time from your customer.
 Your choice…but you can do it if you properly plan.
-“Proper Planning Precludes Peak Performance”
+“Proper Planning Permits Peak Performance”

 - A lower cost alternative is to use athletic base polyester inks, such as Wilflex Epic Top Score.
 This ink is engineered for athletic apparel.

 - In production watch your team’s transition between printing 100% cotton to polyester and back again.
 Also, what happens if you change the dryer temp and belt speed for that job, but you have another press stationed for that dryer?
 Be sure those jobs on the neighboring press are being cured properly too.
 These failures occur most when shops are extremely busy and nobody has time to think…or when shops are slow and nobody is thinking because they are bored.
 Ok then, you got me.
 These problems happen when nobody is thinking.
 There, I said it.
 Pay attention!

 - If you have multiple presses in your shop, try designating one of them to be the “Poly-Crew”, and all of these types of jobs are routed there for production.
 It’s easier to schedule.
 You’ll have a trained crew that will be the masters of the technique.
 Work in other crew members for training occasionally so you can broaden your knowledge base.